aardvark-platform/aardvark.templates/README.md

 ```

 For now there are two backends that are available for aardvark applications: OpenGL and Vulkan.
-You can choose between then using parameter `--backend`.
+You can choose between them using parameter `--backend`.
 You can see description of the parameter:

 ```
 $ dotnet new aardvark.ui --help